 Q: What is total body photography?
 A: Total body photography is a way of photographing a person to make sure that most or all of their skin is captured in a consistent and reproducible manner.
 It is a procedure recognized by the National Institutes of Health (NIH) to be effective in monitoring moles and skin lesions over time.
 SkinIO total body photography starts with a set of 13 photos of the front, back, left and right of your head, torso and legs.
 It may also involve photographing your feet and hands.
 You will need to be unclothed to the extent you feel comfortable for the regions you wish to have photographed.

-Q: I’m really not comfortable having [ ] or my entire body photographed.
+Q: I’m really not comfortable having my entire body photographed.
 Can I still use SkinIO?
 A: Yes!
 While total body photography provides the most comprehensive screening of your skin, your comfort is our top priority and it is ultimately up to you to decide which parts of your skin you would like photographed.
 You should discuss your options with your doctor or medical team as separate fees may apply.

 Q: What does SkinIO do for me?
 A: Tracking changes in your skin is one of the most effective ways to catch skin cancer early.
 According to the Skin Cancer Foundation, 70-80% of melanomas appear as new spots on the skin while the other 20-30% arise from changes to existing moles.
 Normal skin exams are not able to track these changes on your skin because they can only evaluate a single point in time.
 With just an iPad, SkinIO creates a digital skin health record for you that allows you and your doctor to look for suspicious moles AND better monitor your moles over time.